 On Sept.
 25, 2019, the Seattle Kraken made history when they hired Cammi Granato as the first female pro scout in NHL history.
 Granato was inducted into the Hall of Fame in 2010 after a legendary career that included a gold medal with Team USA at the 1998 Winter Olympics.
 She is now an assistant general manager with the Canucks, one of the first women to hold that role in the NHL.

 Happy Birthday to You

-There have been 17 current and former NHL players who have been born on Sept.
+There have been 17 current and former NHL players who were born on Sept.
 25. The first to debut in the league was Ed Gorman, born on this date in 1892.
-The defenseman played in 111 games for the original Ottawa Senators and Maple Leafs between 1924 and 1928.
-The most recent NHL was made by Nashville Predators forward Calle Jarnkrok in 2014, who is celebrating his 29th birthday today.
+The defenseman played 111 games for the original Ottawa Senators and Maple Leafs between 1924 and 1928.
+The most recent was made by Toronto Maple Leafs forward Calle Jarnkrok in 2014 with the Nashville Predators.
+He is celebrating his 31st birthday today.

 Other notable players born on this date include Toni Lydman (45), Matt Carle (38), and the late Carol Vadnais, who was part of the big Esposito trade between the Bruins and Rangers.

 Latest News & Highlights

 Matthew Zator is the assistant managing editor at THW and a writer who lives and breathes Vancouver Canucks hockey, the NHL Draft, and prospects in general.
 He loves talking about young players and their potential.
 Matthew is a must-read for Canucks fans and fans of the NHL Draft and its prospects.
 For interview requests or content information, you can follow Matthew through his social media accounts which are listed under his photo at the conclusion of articles like this one about Tyler Motte.